davidelan/simon-simon/README.md

 ***Recalling and retaining information while working.***

 Requiring players to memorize an ever-increasing sequence of colors and sounds, Classic Simon is a great game for practicing Working Memory.
-The game is played in a simple, four color mode.
-The sequence repeats and builds on itself, requiring players to memorize and increasingly complex sequence of colors and sounds.
+The game is played in a simple, four-color mode.
+The sequence repeats and builds on itself, requiring players to memorize an increasingly complex sequence of colors and sounds.

 -**Focus:**<br>

-***Getting started and then maintaining attention and effort to tasks.***
+***Maintaining attention and effort to tasks.***

-The game Simon, which tasks players with paying close attention the sequences of color and sound, are great for practicing Focus skills.
+The game Simon, which tasks players with paying close attention to the sequences of color and sound, is great for practicing Focus skills.
 Players need to pay attention to the way the colors correspond with the tones, as doing so will make memorizing each sequence all the easier.

 This game is good for rehabilitation for stroke patients: